jimmyangel/hildemorin/content/about/_index.md

   studio</a> and at other venues, promoting the use of free form techniques in the construction of art quilts.
 artistpublications:
+  - publication: 2023 - Patchwork Professional - Issue 03/2023 - The Making of
+      "Wandering Through" - Workshop
   - publication: 2023 - Art Quilting Studio - Spring 2023 - Featured work
   - publication: 2022 - Patchwork Professional - Issue 01/2023 - An Interview
   - publication: 2021 - SAQA Art Quilt Quarterly Issue No.26